 SIESTA can use two methods to determine the electronic structure of the system.
 One is standard diagonalization, which works for all systems and has a cubic scaling with the size.
-The other is based on the direct minimization of a special functional over a set of localized functions.
-The latter scales in principle linearly with the size of the system (only if the size is larger than the radial cutoff for the local solution wave-functions), but is quite fragile and substantially more difficult to use, and only works for systems with clearly separated occupied and empty states.
+The other is based on the direct minimization of a special functional over a set of trial orbitals.
+These orbitals can either extend over the entire system, resulting in a cubic scaling algorithm, or be constrained within a localization radius, resulting in a linear scaling algorithm.
+The former is a very recent implementation (described in 6.11.4), that can be viewed as an equivalent approach to diagonlization in terms of the accuracy of the solution; the latter is the historic O(N) method used by Siesta (described in 6.11.5); it scales in principle linearly with the size of the system (only if the size is larger than the radial cutoff for the local solution wave-functions), but is quite fragile and substantially more difficult to use, and only works for systems with clearly separated occupied and empty states.
 The default is to use diagonalization.